xiiiz/CSCL-DTI/README.md

 Running the above lines of `conda install` should be sufficient to install all  CSCL-DTI's required packages (and their dependencies).
 Specific versions of the packages we tested were listed in `requirements.txt`.

 ## Description of data files
-1. `data/gpcr-train.txt/` is the drug-target interaction training data of the GPCR data set. `data/gpcr-test.txt/` is the drug target interaction test data of the GPCR data set.
+1. `data/GPCR-train.txt` is the the GPCR training dataset of drug-target interaction. `data/GPCR-test.txt` is the GPCR testing dataset of drug-target interaction.
     ```
     drug	                                                  target	label
     CC(=O)Nc1cc(Cl)cc2cc(C(=O)N3CCN(Cc4ccc(F)cc4)CC3C)oc12	METPNTTEDYDTTTEFDYGDATPCQKVNERAFGAQLLPPLYSLVFVIGLVGNILVVLVLVQYKRLKNMTSIYLLNLAISDLLFLFTLPFWIDYKLKDDWVFGDAMCKILSGFYYTGLYSEIFFIILLTIDRYLAIVHAVFALRARTVTFGVITSIIIWALAILASMPGLYFSKTQWEFTHHTCSLHFPHESLREWKLFQALKLNLFGLVLPLLVMIICYTGIIKILLRRPNEKKSKAVRLIFVIMIIFFLFWTPYNLTILISVFQDFLFTHECEQSRHLDLAVQVTEVIAYTHCCVNPVIYAFVGERFRKYLRQLFHRRVAVHLVKWLPFLSVDRLERVSSTSPSTGEHELSAGF 1
-	10000	5
-    ...     ...     ...     ...
+    ...     ...     ...
     ```
-    where `drug` is the PubChem Compound ID (CID) of the drug, `protein` is the kinbase name, `Kd` is the binding affinity in nM, and `y` is the log-transformed binding affinity (see paper).
-The `davis_protein2pdb.yaml` file contains the mapping from a kinase name to its representative PDB structure ID.
-The `davis_cluster_id50_cluster.tsv` is the [clustering output file](https://github.com/soedinglab/MMseqs2/wiki#cluster-tsv-format) of the MMseqs2 clustering algorithm with a sequence identity cutoff 50% (the first column contains the representative sequences and the second column contains cluster members).
+    where `drug` is the Simplified MolecularInput Line-Entry System (SMILES) sequence of the drug, `target` is the protein amino acids sequence, `label` is the drug target interaction.
+2. `data/Human.txt` is the Human dataset of drug-target interaction.
+The content in this file is similar to the content in `data/GPCR-train.txt/`.
-2. `data/KIBA/` is the KIBA dataset of kinase-inhibitor binding affinity.
-The files in this directory are similar to those in `data/DAVIS/`.
-In the `kiba_data.tsv` file, the `drug` column contains CHEMBL IDs of the drugs, and the `protein` column contains UniProt IDs of the kinases.
+3. `data/DrugBank-train.csv/` is the the DrugBank dataset of drug-target interaction. `data/DrugBank-test.txt/` is the DrugBank testing dataset of drug-target interaction.
+The content in this file is similar to the content in `data/GPCR-train.txt/`, except that the target is in the first column and the drug is in the second column.
-3. `data/structure` contains several structure files.
-    - The `pockets_structure.json` contains the PDB structure data of representative kinase structures.
-The file is in JSON format where the key is the PDB ID, and the value is the corresponding PDB structure data in a dictionary format, including the following fields: `name` (kinase name), `UniProt_id`, `PDB_id`, `chain` (chain ID in the PDB structure), `seq` (pocket protein sequence), `coords` (coordinates of the N, CA, C, O atoms of residues in the pocket).
-The `coords` is a dictionary with four fields, and each is a list of xyz coordinates of the N/CA/C/O atom in each residue, i.e., `coords={'N':[[x, y, z], ...]], 'CA': [...], 'C': [...], O: [...]}`
-    - The `davis_moil3d_sdf` and `kiba_moil3d_sdf` are diretories that contain the 3D structure (SDF format) of molecules in the Davis and KIBA datasets.
-4. `data/esm1b` contains the pre-computed protein sequence embeddings by the ESM-1b model.
-The embeddings were saved as PyTorch tensors in the `.pt` format.

 ## Usage